The Cheeky Monkey Media Blog

 A few words from the apes, monkeys, and various primates that make up the Cheeky Monkey Super Squad.

 User management is an important aspect of a content management system.
 Thankfully, drupal has really good user management tools built in.
 Here are some of the cool things drupal can do for you out of the box.

-Managing users with drupal is fairly straightforward.
+Managing users with Drupal is fairly straightforward.
 If you navigate to the user overview page, you will see a list of all your users.
-It shows whether the user is active or not, how long they have been a member for and when they last logged in.
+It shows whether the user is active or not, how long they have been a member, and when they last logged in.
 It also gives you tools to create, edit, delete and block users.

 This page also provides some tools to search and update multiple users at once.
 This may not be useful for small sites, but when you have a site with tens of thousands of users, you will learn to love these features.

 You can find the user overview page at yoursite.com/admin/people